Spanish Revolution of 1936: First phase of the revolution (July–September 1936): The summer of anarchy

 The communes were operated according to the basic principle of "From each according to their ability, to each according to their need."
 In some places, money was eliminated, replaced by vouchers.
 Under this system, the cost of goods was often little more than a quarter of the previous cost.
 During the revolution, 70% of rural areas were expropriated in Catalonia, about 70% in Eastern Aragon, 91% in the republican sector of Extremadura, 58% in Castilla-La Mancha, 53% in republican Andalusia, 25% in Madrid, 24% in Murcia, and 13% in the Valencian Community.
 54% of the expropriated area of republican Spain was collectivized, according to IRA data.
 The provinces where rural communes became most important were those of Ciudad Real – where 1,002,615 hectares (98.9% of cultivated lands) were collectivized in 1938 – and Jaén – where 685,000 hectares (76.3% of cultivated lands) were collectivized, leaving the rest of the republican provinces far behind.
 Many communes held out until the end of the war.
 Anarchist communes produced at a more efficient rate than before being collectivized, with productivity increasing by 20%.
 The newly liberated zones worked on entirely libertarian principles; decisions were made through councils of ordinary citizens without any bureaucracy.

 In Aragon, where libertarian communism was proclaimed as the columns of libertarian militias passed, approximately 450 rural communes were formed, practically all of them in the hands of the CNT, with around 20 led by the UGT.

 In the Valencian area, 353 communes were established, 264 led by the CNT, 69 by the UGT and 20 with mixed CNT-UGT leadership.
 One of its main developments was the Unified Levantine Council for Agricultural Export (Consell Llevantí Unificat d'Exportació Agrícola, CLUEA) and the total socialization of the industries and services of the city of Alcoy.

 In Catalan industry, the CNT workers' unions took over numerous textile factories, organized the trams and buses in Barcelona, established collective enterprises in fishing, in the footwear industry, and even in small retail stores and public shows.
-In a few days, 70% of industrial and commercial companies in Catalonia – in which, by itself, two-thirds of the industry of Spain was concentrated – had become the property of the workers.
+In a few days, 70% of industrial and commercial companies in Catalonia – in which, by itself, two-thirds of the industry of Spain was concentrated – had come under worker control.

 Lucía Sánchez Saornil and Emma Goldman.